bitemyapp/revise/README.md

 Connect will return an agent to which you can send queries.

-To close the agent use the function `close` with the agent as argument.
+To close the connection use the function `close` with the agent as argument.

 ## Sending queries